attilaravai/odin-recipes/README.md

-I'm try to create a cooking recipes webpage.
+I'm trying to create a cooking recipes webpage.